-James Gibson, an exonerated Chicago police torture survivor, came to Harper and spoke about his life experience after being wrongfully convicted and incarcerated for 29 years.
+James Gibson, an exoneree and Chicago police torture survivor, came to Harper and spoke about his life experience after being wrongfully convicted and incarcerated for 29 years.
 The Harbinger hosted this event on April 15th from 1 pm-2:30 pm in Building D (D195) with co-sponsorship from the Office of Diversity, Equity, and Inclusion (ODEI) and Social Justice Studies (SJS).

 After being sentenced to life in prison for a crime he didn’t commit, Gibson explained he spent his time connecting with God and reading.
 He read anything he could get his hands on to better understand the law and U.S. Constitution to fight for his freedom.